At the end of the day, FP&A isn’t a technical department. Its role is to develop...

-In this series of blogs, I will be looking at a number of areas that FP&A departments must address if they are to add value to the organisations they serve in this technology-driven age.
+In this series of 9 blogs, we will be looking at a number of areas that FP&A departments must address if they are to add value to the organisations they serve in this technology-driven age.
 In this blog, I’ll cover the reasons why change is essential.

 “Change is inevitable.
-Change is constant”, so said Benjamin Disraeli back in the late 1870’s.
+Change is constant”, so said Benjamin Disraeli back in the late 1870s.
 But what he could not have foreseen was the exponential growth in change that we have experienced in recent years.
-Change that is primarily driven by technology - not only by what it can do but also in the impact on the speed of change itself.
+Change is primarily driven by technology - not only by what it can do but also by the impact on the speed of change itself.

 From an FP&A perspective, consider what technology has provided over the past few years: